-In our previous post we discussed about the need of nuclear energy in space applications.
+In our previous post, we discussed about the need for nuclear energy in space applications.
 Today we will understand in brief 2 important nuclear technologies:

 Radioisotope Thermoelectric Generator

 A radioisotope thermoelectric generator (RTG, RITEG) is a type of nuclear battery that uses an array of thermocouples to convert the heat released by the decay of suitable radioactive material into electricity by the Seebeck effect.
 This type of generator has no moving parts.

 The design of an RTG is simple by the standards of nuclear technology: the main component is a sturdy container of radioactive material (the fuel).
 Thermocouples are placed in the walls of the container, with the outer end of each thermocouple connected to a heat sink.
 Radioactive decay of the fuel produces heat.
 It is the temperature difference between the fuel and the heat sink that allows the thermocouples to generate electricity.

 RTGs were used with Pioneer 10, Pioneer 11, Voyager 1, Voyager 2, Galileo, Ulysses, Cassini, New Horizons, and the Mars Science Laboratory.
 RTGs were used to power the two Viking landers and for the scientific experiments left on the Moon by the crews of Apollo 12 through 17.